 2015 Acura ILX Review

-The Acura ILX has a 2.0-liter four-cylinder engine that some auto critics say has enough power for city driving.
-However, a few say that the ILX could use more power for highway passing.
-A few reviewers say the standard five-speed automatic transmission is outdated, and that the ILX would have better acceleration if it had a transmission with more gears.
+The 2.0-liter four-cylinder engine in the 2015 Acura ILX has sufficient power for driving around town, reviewers say.
+Some believe the ILX needs more punch for passing on the highway, and a few say it would accelerate better if the transmission weren't out of date and had more gears.
 The ILX also offers a 2.4-liter four-cylinder engine that test drivers think provides significantly more power, however it is only paired with a six-speed manual transmission, which some critics say may be a detriment for some drivers.
 According to the EPA, the 2015 ILX gets up to 24/35 mpg city/highway, which is good for the class.
 While some report that it’s not the most athletic car in the class, many test drivers say the ILX offers a comfortable ride and controlled handling, with accurate steering and minimal body lean.

-Most reviewers think the 2015 Acura ILX isn’t as luxurious as some competitors, but others write that the interior is attractively styled with quality materials.
-Critics think the front seats are supportive and roomy, and some say that the back seat is spacious for a compact car.
-However, others write that the back seat is snug.
+Some automotive journalists say the 2015 Acura ILX's cabin is handsomely styled and made with good materials, but most don't find the ILX's interior as lush as its rivals'.
+Test drivers find the front seats comfortable and spacious, and some say the back seat is roomy for a compact car.
+Others report the back seat is cramped.
 Cargo space is average, according to reviewers, but some complain that the trunk has a narrow opening.
 They also report that the seat back doesn’t split to allow cargo to pass through with a passenger or two in the back seat.
 Some auto writers think the ILX’s dashboard has too many buttons, but most note that the infotainment system is easy to use.
 A rearview camera, dual-zone automatic climate control, push-button start, leather seats, Bluetooth, a USB port and Pandora Internet radio compatibility are standard.
 A Technology package that features navigation and a 10-speaker ELS surround-sound audio system is available.

 - "Considering the ILX model's enticing starting price of around $28,000, it may not have the commanding power and presence of past premium sedans, but it's a good fit for these fast-changing times." -- AutoTrader